We may earn money or products from the companies mentioned in this post. Read our full disclosure here.

 Connecting with other people in your department is the best way to do so, because you can meet in person, plus you can talk about issues specific to your department and its schedules/policies.
 It’s nice to have friends nearby to make up a support system in person, especially when kids come into play.

-If you don’t know anyone in the department or there isn’t really anyone you feel you can talk to in real life, you can also connect with thousands of other police wives in the Love and Blues support group on Facebook.
+If you don’t know anyone in the department or there isn’t really anyone you feel you can talk to in real life, you can also find police wife support groups on Facebook.
 It’s a great way to get input and advice from a larger pool of police wives, and it’s kinda crazy to realize women from all around the country are dealing with the same things as you!

 However you do it, connecting with other women who intimately understand your struggles is sure to make you feel less alone.